-Score: Normally I take value for money into account in my scores, but when it comes to something like this, there’s no such thing as value for money.
+Normally I take value for money into account in my reviews but when it comes to something like this, there’s no such thing as value for money.
 No drink can be worth this much.
-Having said that, it is absolutely magnificent – among the finest whiskies I’ve ever tasted and I couldn’t bring myself to mark it down due to the price.
-95.
+Having said that, it is absolutely magnificent – among the finest whiskies I’ve ever tasted.

 Glenrothes 2009 12 Year Old Single Malt